strimzi/strimzi-ui/docs/Architecture.md

 #### Server

-This section will detail the purpose and implementation choices made around the Strimzi ui's UI server.
+This section will detail the purpose and implementation choices made around the Strimzi UI's UI server.

 ##### Server Technologies and patterns used